Skip to main content

 @ServerOnly Decorator

-Guards that ensure code only runs on server:
+Guards that ensure code only runs on server (throws error elsewhere):

 export class DatabaseService {